 Published papers, reports to other organisations and any other outputs should include an acknowledgement of the support from the BTO.
 Other specific conditions may be included in the award letter.

-Applications are considered annually with a closing date of 31 December, by a committee comprising the Chairman of the Ringing Committee, a scientist from BTO Council, and two members of staff appointed by the Directors of Science.
-Current members of the Committee are Dr Stuart Newson (Convenor), Dr Fiona Barclay, Dr Ken Smith and Dawn Balmer.
+Applications are considered annually with a closing date of 15 December, by a committee comprising the Chairman of the Ringing Committee, a scientist from BTO Council, and two members of staff appointed by the Directors of Science.
+Current members of the Committee are Dr Stuart Newson (Convenor), Dawn Balmer and two external committee members to be appointed.

 Applications should be submitted electronically using the form available here (DOC, 67 KB).
 They should occupy no more than four sides of A4 paper; further supporting documents may be submitted but will not necessarily be circulated to the committee.